hyperledger-solang/solang/docs/index.rst

 `Solana <https://www.solana.com/>`_ and
 `Parity Substrate <https://substrate.io/>`_.
-It uses the `llvm <https://www.llvm.org/>`_ compiler framework to produce WebAssembly (WASM) or BPF contract code.
+It uses the `llvm <https://www.llvm.org/>`_ compiler framework to produce WebAssembly (WASM) or Solana SBF contract code.
 As result, the output is highly optimized, which saves you in gas costs or compute units.

 Solang aims for source file compatibility with the Ethereum EVM Solidity compiler,